-There was no incidence of bile duct or vascular injury, bile leak, iatrogenic injury, intraoperative perforation of gallbladder, bile spillage, significant procedural blood loss, significant gas leak or subcutaneous emphysema at either port site.
-The mean operating time was 50 minutes (40-155 minutes).
+There was no incidence of the bile duct or vascular injury, bile leak, iatrogenic injury, intra-operative perforation of the gallbladder, bile spillage, significant procedural blood loss, significant gas leak or subcutaneous emphysema at either port site.
+The mean operating time was 50 minutes (range 40-155 minutes).

-We have converted 3 cases from the two port technique to the standard four port technique.
-One was due to technical difficulty arising out of bleeding and the other 2 due to difficult intraoperative findings.
-These 2 cases had dense adhesions in the Calot's triangle and gall-bladder fossa respectively.
+We have converted three cases from the two port technique to the standard four-port technique.
+One was due to the technical difficulty arising out of bleeding and the other two due to difficult intra-operative findings.
+These two cases had dense adhesions in the Calot's triangle and gallbladder fossa respectively.
 However, none of them required conversion to open cholecystectomy.

 Patients were allowed orally as early as 6 hours following surgery.
-All patients were routinely discharged on 2nd postoperative day except for two patients.
-One had severe abdominal pain and later developed surgical site infection, which subsided with wound drainage and the other patient developed fever in postoperative period.
+All patients were routinely discharged on the 2nd postoperative day except for two patients.
+One had severe abdominal pain and later developed surgical site infection, which subsided with wound drainage and the other patient developed fever in the postoperative period.
 All the patients were happy and satisfied due to rapid and comfortable recovery and of course, about their small wound.
 Many patients were astonished small incision used to perform the surgery and hence were curious to know the procedure details (Fig. 6).
-Patients were advised follow-up on 10th day, 3 month and 1 year following surgery.
-Out of 25 patients, 23 patients visited the hospital for 10th day follow-up and were fine at that point of time.
-However only 7 have completed 3 months follow-up at the point of data collection and none of them had any complications including port site hernia.
+Patients were advised follow up on the 10th day, 3 months and 1 year following surgery.
+Out of 25 patients, 23 patients visited the hospital for 10th day follow-up and were fine at that point in time.
+However, only seven have completed three months follow up at the point of data collection, and none of them had any complications including port site hernia.